-Thus a newspaper is more than a text: it is a social object.
+A newspaper is more than a text: it is a social object.
 Some call this a ‘badge’.
 Cars act as badges in the same way.
 Activities like branding and advertising rely very heavily on the attributes & significance of social objects to increase their desirability.
 Some things, like cleaning your teeth have social value yet are not direct badges – they cannot be instantly observed by others and so are not social objects.

 Broadly, social objects have the following characteristics: